Lynda Keane: Acting roles

-Keane was cast in Prisoner as Denise "Blossom" Crabtree also in 1979.
+Keane was cast in Prisoner as Denise "Blossom" Crabtree in 1979.
 Her character was introduced as the mistress of Fred Ferguson, estranged husband of prison inmate Monica Ferguson.
 This was followed by a guest role in Neighbours in 1998.

 Keane did not make an acting appearance for 15 years.
 During this time she and her partner Anderson helped train many child actors of the 1980s and 90s through their talent school.
 In 1997, she returned to acting with minor roles in the drama film The Castle and the police drama Blue Heelers.
 From 2000 to 2005, she also made television guest appearances on Stingers, The Secret Life of Us, Short Cuts and MDA.